hyperdimensional-computing/torchhd/README.md

 ## About

 Initial development of Torchhd was performed by Mike Heddes and Igor Nunes as part of their research in Hyperdimensional Computing at the University of California, Irvine.
-The library was extended with significant contributions from Pere Verges Boncompte and Dheyay Desai.
+The library was extended with significant contributions from Pere Vergés and Dheyay Desai.
 Torchhd later merged with a project by Rishikanth Chandrasekaran who worked on similar problems as part of his research at the University of California, San Diego.

 ## Contributing